 Experts don't consider this condition curable.
 But your healthcare provider can prescribe medicines or other treatments to reduce the effects of the disease and relieve symptoms.
 These may include:

-Corticosteroid drugs to halt the immune system's effect on your nerves
+Corticosteroid medicines to halt the immune system's effect on your nerves

 A process called plasmapheresis, also known as plasma exchange, which removes harmful antibodies from the blood that may be playing a role in the condition